 General Electric and Pratt & Whitney have been selected over Rolls-Royce for the U.S. Air Force Research Laboratory’s Adaptive Engine Technology Development (AETD) program to mature fuel-efficient, high-thrust powerplants for post-2020 Lockheed Martin F-35 upgrades and sixth-generation combat aircraft.
 Selection for negotiations is a coup for Pratt, which in 2007 lost out to GE Aviation and Rolls-Royce North American Technologies for the precursor Adaptive Versatile Engine ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Pratt In, Rolls Out, GE Stays On AFRL Advanced Engine Demo".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Pratt In, Rolls Out, GE Stays On AFRL Advanced Engine Demo".

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.